Installation

 Access to your Cluster

-Now you can access to you cluster with it's IP adress on your web browser.
+Now you can access your cluster with its IP address in your web browser.

 Tip